kalpeshmohanta/devsecops_netflix_clone/code/README.md

    **Prometheus Configuration:**

-   To configure Prometheus to scrape metrics from Node Exporter and Jenkins, you need to modify the `prometheus.yml` file.
+   To configure Prometheus to scrape metrics from Node Exporter, you need to modify the `prometheus.yml` file.
 Here is an example `prometheus.yml` configuration for your setup:

    **Location**
    ```